“A WASTED TALENT…”

 Right now, the reality is that New Zealand’s rate for teen suicides (15-19 years old) is the highest of the 41 OECD and EU countries included.
 In an average week, two young people kill themselves, and about 20 young people are hospitalised for self-harm, (according to Youthline report for 2016).

-These are not statistics to feel proud of and tell us that something very serious is being over-looked or hidden.
+These statistics tell us that something very serious is being over-looked or hidden.
 In any culture, country or nation, the youth are our future and therefore the responsibility of all.

 Will these young (obviously) sensitive souls who have taken their own lives, awaken people to their own shadow and the shadow wounds of a nation?